andrewcooke/bnum/README.md

 associate alternative values with enumerations (think of enums in Java).
 These are usually integers, counting from 0 or 1, or bit fields.

+Bnum will provide alternative values if you use an appropriate mixin.
 The `FromOne` mixin provides integers counting from 1 (there's also a `FromZero` that, yes, you guessed right):